neu-se/galette/supplemental/README.md

 The file "functional.csv" contains the results of each taint tracking system on the functional benchmark suite using each JDK.
+Each row reports the results of a tainting system on a single benchmark test on a specific JDK.
-Each row reports the taint tracking system used (tool), the JDK version used (version), the identifier of a benchmark test (test), the group of that test (group), the number of true positives reported by the specified tool for the specified test on the specified JDK (tp), the number of false positives reported (fp), the number of false negatives reported (fn),
+Each row contains the taint tracking system used (tool), the JDK version used (version), the identifier of a benchmark test (test), the group of that test (group), the number of true positives reported by the specified tool for the specified test on the specified JDK (tp), the number of false positives reported (fp), the number of false negatives reported (fn),